Calculate your training paces and heart rate zones.

-When you look at your running program, have you ever wondered what the best pace or correct intensity should be for different sessions, sets, drills, long intervals and sprints?
+When you look at your training program, have you ever wondered what the best power or heart rate zone would be for each training session?

-As no two athletes are the same, you could benefit most from individualising the training zones or paces for your ability or current fitness.
+As no two athletes are the same, you could benefit greatly from individualising your pace or heart rate zones.

 What are your individual training zones?

-The 5km TT run test can help you calculate your optimal running paces so that you get the most out of each training session.
+The 5km TT Run test can help you calculate your optimal running training zones so that you get the most out of each training session.

-The 5km Run TT is a simple field used to determine your Threshold Pace and Threshold Heart Rate.
-From these two numbers, we are able to calculate your training zones.
+The 5km Run TT is a simple field test used to determine your Threshold Heart Rate and Pace.

 You should complete the TT on as flat a course as possible to which you have unrestricted access.
-This is important for when you do the re-tests so that we can make more accurate comparisons.
+This is important for when you perform the re-tests so that accurate comparisons can be made.

 8 minutes easy pace

 30 secs “Strides” (start at a slow pace, build up to fast – not a sprint – pace), followed by a 1 min Walk

 Run 5km as hard as possible at a pace you can maintain for the entire TT (Time Trial)